-The cryptographic boundary of the ORION radio is defined as the entire radio.
+The cryptographic boundary of the Orion radio is defined as the entire radio.
 This includes the physical housing, Control Unit, and Control Logic Board CMC-682.
-The Synthesizer/Receiver/Exciter, Power Amplifier, PA Interface, and IF section are excluded from the security requirements since they do not perform cryptographic functions.
-They are only used to transmit and receive.
-The Control Logic Board CMC-682 includes CMOS Microprocessors U701 and U702, which are part of a microcomputer circuit.
-For a circuit description of the Microcomputer circuit including memory devices and major functions of this circuit, refer to Maintenance Manual LBI-39165.
-The executable software and storage devices are, as provided before:
+The Synthesizer/Receiver/Exciter, Power Amplifier, PA Interface, and IF sections are only used to transmit and receive and perform no cryptographic functions.
+Thus, they are excluded from the security requirements.

+The Control Logic Board, CMC-682, includes CMOS Microprocessors IC701 and IC702, which are part of a microcomputer circuit.
+For a circuit overview refer to Maintenance Manual LBI-39072.
+For detailed circuit analysis of the microcomputer, including memory devices and major functions, refer to Maintenance Manual LBI-38902.